canidlogic/speakeasy/pod/speakeasy_pic.md

     pic source_name.jpg

-There is a current directory in the file system, which starts out as the current directory the script is run in.
+There is a current directory in the file system, which starts out as the base directory given on the command line.
 There is also a current directory in the database, which starts out at the root level and not in any subdirectories.